PatrikAAberg/dmce/README.md

     $ git diff

 Go into the patchcov directory again to build and run the tests.
 Note!
-Since the probe being used here can collect data from several executables, make sure to remove any old /tmp/dmcebuffer.bin files if it is not the intention to collect several runs in the same file:
+Since the probe being used here can collect data from several executables, make sure to remove any old /tmp/$USER/dmce/dmcebuffer.bin file if it is not the intention to collect several runs in the same file:

-    $ rm -f /tmp/dmcebuffer.bin
+    $ rm -f /tmp/$USER/dmce/dmcebuffer.bin
     $ cd patchcov
     $ ./build && ./test-patchcov

 Use dmce summary to display the results.
 For this example, we use a binary format probe, so the same goes for the summary:

-    $ dmce-summary-bin -v /tmp/dmcebuffer.bin /tmp/$USER/dmce/dmce-examples/probe-references.log
+    $ dmce-summary-bin -v /tmp/$USER/dmce/dmcebuffer.bin /tmp/$USER/dmce/dmce-examples/probe-references-original.log

-The probe that was set up by the config-patchcov script writes its output to /tmp/dmcebuffer.bin, so that's wehere we pick it up.
+The probe that was set up by "dmce-set-profile coverage" writes its output to /tmp/$USER/dmce/dmcebuffer.bin, so that's wehere we pick it up.
+Also note that the probe reference file foor this is "probe-references-original.log" as opposed to "probe-references.log" that was used for the trace example.
+This is becasue for coverage, you want the line numbers coming from the original source code files and not the probed ones.
 Anyway, the test passes with success!
 But wait, we also see that only half of the added probes were executed.
 And it could have been much worse...

 ## Mandatory entries in .dmceconfig